 Robert Ellis: “Westbound Train”

-In a recent Texas Monthly article, Robert Ellis admitted that his new LP, Photographs (which came out last week), doesn’t fit nicely into a particular genre.
+In a Texas Monthly article a few months back, Robert Ellis admitted that his LP, Photographs, doesn’t fit nicely into a particular genre.
 “I want to find an audience that’s open and, most of all, patient.
 I don’t want to be just one thing.
 I can’t think of anything more boring.”
 For music critics and journalists, what Ellis calls “boring” is something of an imperative.
 We need to call the music something.
 Here goes: Ellis’ music is a cross between traditional country and indie-rock (in the same article, Ellis notes, in Blues-Brothers-Bob’s-Country-Bunker-style, that for his family “there were two types of music: country and bluegrass”).

 Ellis grew up in Lake Jackson, Texas – a refining town on the Gulf of Mexico.
 He moved to Houston four years ago when he turned 18 and began gigging in the local honky-tonks and bars, sparking a small but passionate fan base.

-Photographs is Ellis’ debut on New West Records (Steve Earle, John Hiatt, Kris Kristofferson) and he’s currently on a 13-date tour with label-mates and fellow genre-defyers, Old 97s.
-Before leaving, he stopped by KUT to record some of the brand new tunes live in the studio.
+Photographs is Ellis’ debut on New West Records (Steve Earle, John Hiatt, Kris Kristofferson) and this year he toured extensively with label-mates and fellow genre-defyers, the Old 97s.
+In the middle of that tour, he stopped by KUT to record some of his tunes live in the studio.
 “Westbound Train” strikes a mix between indie-folk and country that makes Ellis’ music both intriguing and infectious.